This information explains what anxiety is and how to manage it during your cancer treatment.Back to top

 Resources at MSK

 Our social workers provide emotional support and guidance to patients and their families, friends, and caregivers.
 Social work offers programs, including both in-person and online support groups.
 They can also help with practical issues such as transportation to and from medical appointments, temporary housing, and financial concerns.
 Social workers are available at every MSK location.
-To talk with a social worker, ask your doctor or nurse, or call 212-639-7020.
+To talk with a social worker, ask your healthcare provider or call 212-639-7020.

 If you’re interested in joining an online support group, visit the Virtual Programs website at www.mskcc.org/vp for more information and to sign up.

 Many people find that counseling helps them manage their emotions during cancer treatment.
 MSK’s counselors provide counseling for individuals, couples, families, caregivers, and groups.
 They can also prescribe medications to help with anxiety, depression, and other mental health problems.
-For more information, ask your doctor or nurse, or call 646-888-0200.
+For more information, ask your healthcare provider or call 646-888-0200.

 MSK’s Counseling Center